-The Kamnik Saddle (Kamniško Sedlo) is a mountain saddle stretching between Mount Brana (2253 m) and Mount Planjava (2392 m) in the Kamnik-Savinja Alps in Slovenia.
+The Kamnik Saddle (Kamniško Sedlo) is the mountain saddle between Mount Brana (2253 m) and Mount Planjava (2394 m) in the Kamnik-Savinja Alps in Slovenia.

 For many, the Kamnik Saddle is the starting point for hikes to the surrounding peaks.
 When you get to the Kamnik Saddle, you can continue to Brana (1 hour), or Planjava (2 hours).
 Helmets are absolutely essential if you plan to summit either peak.